dhruvinschool/pycalc/README.md

 Functions (Differentiation , integration , summation , equations...)
 Graphing (Limited , unsure if will be implemented) Database to store answers (Variables)

+So far:

+Functions - Mostly done
+Graphing - To do
+Database - Scrapped (probably? idk)